-2. Appendix 1 provides for a more detailed breakdown of the 2024 contract awards under this process.
+- 2. Appendix 1 provides for a more detailed breakdown of the 2024 contract awards under this process. - 3.
 Of these contracts two were new awards whilst six are extensions to existing contracts awarded to the incumbent via an extension of the current contracts.
-Where required, the Council have issued voluntary award notices in order to mitigate a risk of challenge by third parties.
-4. Nine number of these contracts are considered as proprietary in order to service existing equipment and therefore in any case the Council had to award to this supplier as there was no alternative.
-In some instances, it has been necessary to seek extensions to contain have already been previously extended and increase the risk of class transparency in the last quarter we had three number of these.
-Since the adoption of the new policy the Council has had a signific the number of awards using this award mechanism.
-It is now prop on the Council's website, in line with the policy, the direct awards to existing contracts. osed to publish 2.0 Recommendation It is recommended that Members note the quarterly update of Single Ten progress against the new policy. der Actions as 3.0 Finance and Resource Implications None 4.0 Equality/Good Relations and Rural Needs Impact Assessments 4.1 Has an equality and good relations screening been carried out?
-No 4.2 Brief summary of the key issues identified and proposed mitigating actions or rationale why the screening was not carried out.
-No groups were identified as being adversely affected by the quarterly update.
-4.3 Has a Rural Needs Impact Assessment (RNIA) been completed?
-No 4.4 Brief summary of the key issues identified and proposed mitigating actions or rationale why the screening was not carried out.
-No groups were identified as being adversely affected by the quarterly
+Where required, the Council have issued voluntary award notices in order to mitigate a risk of challenge by third parties. - 4.
+Nine number of these contracts are considered as proprietary in order to service existing equipment and therefore in any case the Council had to award to this supplier as there was no alternative. - 5.
+In some instances, it has been necessary to seek extensions to contracts that have already been previously extended and increase the risk of challenge.
+For transparency in the last quarter we had three number of these. - 6.
+Since the adoption of the new policy the Council has had a significant reduction in the number of awards using this award mechanism.
+It is now proposed to publish on the Council's website, in line with the policy, the direct awards and extensions to existing contracts.

+It is recommended that Members note the quarterly update of Single Tender Actions as progress against the new policy.

+3.0 Finance and Resource Implications